Thoughts Literally Rewire the Brain

 As the birth stories provided from previous program participants will demonstrate, this is a an extremely effective and proven program for enhancing the quality of pregnancy and birthing experiences.
 Each section is carefully curated for optimal physical, mental, and emotional preparation for birth and motherhood.
 Enjoy!

-Possibly even more than physical preparation for birth, women also now need techniques to combat the negative prenatal and birthing images they are exposed to daily in our culture.
-Most pregnant parents begin their pregnancies afraid of birth, and lacking confidence in their abilities and their bodies.
+Possibly even more than physical preparation for birth, women also now need techniques to combat common negative birthing images they are exposed to in our culture.
+Many pregnant parents begin their pregnancies afraid of birth, and lacking confidence in their abilities and their bodies.
 They are surrounded by a sea of fearful images in the media, and from friends and family.
 Many arrive in their first prenatal yoga class with no idea how much impact their innate wisdom and skills can have on the quality of their pregnancy and birthing experiences.
-Most women have never heard a single calm, beautiful, empowering birth story, let alone a story where a mother would describe her birth as enjoyable.
+Most parents have never heard a single calm, beautiful, empowering birth story, let alone a story where a mother would describe her birth as enjoyable.

 Adding to the unhelpful mainstream presentation of birth is the phenomena of removing women from the center of the birthing process.
 Words and phrases that rob women of agency are commonplace.
-When we say things like, “The doctor delivered her baby” we make the health care professional the most important and active participant in the experience.
-Women need to remember what our bodies already know, that a woman’s medical support does not do the work of birth (however it is true that a birth supports philosophy of birth can impact how effectively a women can tap into her innate birthing body, and skills).
-The quality of a birth experience is the result of the birthing mother’s efforts and mind set.
+When we say things like, “The doctor delivered the baby” we make the health care professional the most important and active participant in the experience.
+This program sees birth supports as guides to help women to tap into their innate birthing body, and skills.
+The quality of a birth experience is the result of the birthing parent’s efforts and mind set.
 When a mother learns how to use movement, breath, sound and sensation she is able to approach birth with joy and confidence.
 She learns to trust her body, and to trust birth.

 The Shakti Yoga Method utilizes physical movements, breathing techniques, birth education, yoga nidra (hypnosis based birth imagery), and ACTUAL birth stories from graduates of the Shakti method to help women reframe birth in a holostic way.
 This prepares Mom physically, mentally, emotionally and spiritually for the sacred experience of growing her perfect baby, and releasing them into the world with an empowered presence.